 The joyous notes of a waltz arise from the street, making all the faces turn toward the windows.
-The waltz ends, followed by an explosion of cries, whistles, hearty laughter, all sorts of sounds produced by striking all kinds of objects against each other.
+The waltz ends, followed by an explosion of cries, whistles, hearty laughter, all sorts of find it.
+The multitude moves about, its undulation mimicking a sea of palm fronds.
+Our father the sun kisses the rags of these dignified people, generously allowing them a portion of its life, of its gold, of its beauty, and those clothes shine like the cheerful flags of victory.